Lramseyer/vaporview/README.md

 Supports all the features you would expect including signal placing, rearranging, marker handling, saving/loading viewer settings, and exporting selection to WaveDrom!

 New for 1.1.0 - Added large VCD file support.
-Contents of VCD files are statically loaded into memory, so the file size limit is configurable (or will be upon release.)
+Contents of VCD files are statically loaded into memory, so the file size limit is configurable.
 If a file is too large, netlist will still be loaded.

-## Beyond 1.0
+## Beyond 1.1.0

 In no particular order of priority, here's a list of features that are on my radar.
 If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/VaporView/discussions)!